theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/sap-connection/log-on-to-sap.md

 SAP connections are located in the *Connection* section of the yunIO Designer.
 - To add a new SAP connection, click **[Add Connection]** :number-1:.<br>
-- To edit an existing connection, click :yunio-edit-general:.
+- To edit an existing connection, click :yunio-edit-connection:.

 ![yunIO-Create-Connection](../../assets/images/yunio/web-ui.png){:class="img-responsive" }